Uganda – Mountain Gorilla Trip 25th Jan – 4th Feb 2021

 Day 1: Arrival and transfer to your hotel

 Arrive at Entebbe international airport (EBB), transfer to your hotel.
-We will meet our guides and drivers and have an opportunity to discuss the trip….
-Relaxation after journey.
+We will meet our guides and drivers and have an opportunity to discuss the trip…. & importantly, relax after the journey.
 Transfer time is 15 Minutes

 Day 2: Shoebill at Mabamba swamp/Entebbe Botanical gardens/UWEC

 After breakfast, we will be collected and driven to Mabamba Swamp, home of the prehistoric Shoebill.
+It is big & blue and looks like a pterodacty.
 The bird life in Uganda is incredible and it is likely we will see some interesting stuff along the way.
-Dug out canoes will take us out into the swamp in search of the Shoebill.
-We are also likely to see; pygmy-kingfisher, jacana, marsh harrier, African pygmy-goose, whistling duck, blue swallow, blue breasted bee-eater etc. You get the picture, loads of birds.
+Dug-out canoes will take us out into the swamp in search of the Shoebill.
+We are also likely to see; pygmy, pied and malachite kingfishers, jacana, marsh harrier, African pygmy-goose, whistling duck, blue swallow, blue breasted bee-eater etc. You get the picture, loads of birds.
 Very nice swamp.
 In the afternoon/evening you can have an optional walk around the beautiful botanical gardens.
 Resident troop of black & white Colobus monkeys & some beautiful fauna & flora.
-Or you can visit the UWA education centre.
-You will return to the hotel for relaxation, dinner and overnight.
+You will return to the hotel for a well-earned dinner.
 Activity takes from (2-4 hours)

 Day 3: Transfer from Entebbe to Kibale

 Early departure.
 We will head to Kibale Forest National Park in the morning.
 Stopping on our way for breaks and wildlife and countryside….
-Lunch at Chimpanzee Forest Guest House in its beautiful gardens.
-An afternoon visit to the Bigodi Wetlands, situated on the eastern edge of Kibale Forest.
-There you shall take a light walk in the wetlands to observe plenty of wildlife including birds, with any luck the magnificent blue turaco.
+Lunch in the beautiful gardens of Chimpanzee Forest Guest House.
+An afternoon visit to the Bigodi swamp, situated on the eastern edge of Kibale Forest.
+This walk in the wetlands should reward us with plenty of wildlife including birds and, with any luck, the magnificent blue turaco.
 Its primate tastic too.
 The office is home to a wonderful town of weaver birds, quite enchanting to watch.
 Stay a night in the beautiful area close to a crater lakes zone bordering Kibale Forest.
 You can often hear the chimps calling from your cottage.
 Transfer time (4/5 Hours)